TehBrian/TehBrian/SIDE_PROJECTS.md

 [**devbug**][db]

-> An assortment of technical in-game utilities which primarily cater to developers.
+> An assortment of technical utilities to aid server developers.

 [**ChatTest**][ct]

-> Easily test how messages will look in chat.
+> Easily check how messages will look in chat.

 [**FixYoGrammar**][fyg]